devcapcap/XeonPhi/README.md

  mpssdaemon(mpssdaemon 3.8.6 works but it's not for this card as i understand)

 * I can verify mic card statut with "micctrl" (micctrl -s") and i can shutdown too (micctrl --shutdown)

+* I can start mpssdaemon service with (systemctl start mpss.service") and i can stop too

 * I can see some information of the card with the program "micinfo" (sudo micinfo)
    micinfo Utility Log